 Studying for anything requires a certain amount of concentration, particularly if the material that you’re studying requires reading and comprehension.
 Now, sound isn’t inherently disruptive, and the benefits of background music will be explored shortly, but when it comes to music with lyrics, diligent students tend to run into more problems.

 Lyrics are language-based, just like the words you’re reading on the page, making it more difficult to focus on your study material, simply because you are essentially multi-tasking.
-Your ears are hearing the lyrics at the same time as your eyes are reading the words, and your brain is attempting to process both of those language inputs at the same time.
+Your ears are hearing the lyrics at the same time your eyes are reading the words.
+Your brain is attempting to process both of these language inputs simultaneously.

 Studies have shown that this happens with any form of changing state speech (stream of different words), not just lyrics.
 It could be someone counting up and down from 1-10, trying to hold a conversation with you, or the blare of a newscaster on television.
-Memory retention and comprehension is diminished across the board with changing state speech in the background of traditional language-based studying.
-On the other hand, mathematics studying isn’t nearly as negatively impacted by lyrics, because you are no longer demanding two tasks in the language processing part of your brain.
+Memory retention and comprehension are diminished across the board with changing state speech in the background of traditional language-based studying.
+On the other hand, lyrics don’t impact studying math as much because you are no longer trying to process two different language inputs.

-As can be expected, complete silence was the best setting for concentration and memory retention, but steady state speech (repeating the same word over and over) also doesn’t have much of a negative impact.
+As can be expected, complete silence is considered the best setting for concentration and memory retention, but steady-state speech (repeating the same word over and over) also doesn’t have much of a negative impact.
 Repetition of the same word is similar to “white noise”, and becomes akin to silence, just like studying with the ongoing rumble of traffic or the wind blowing outside.

-A number of other studies have shown that purely instrumental music is actually beneficial to the act of studying.
+A number of other studies have shown that purely instrumental music is actually beneficial while studying.
 Classical music, in particular, has received a lot of positive attention in this area, both as a precursor tool before beginning a task (studying), and as background music during the performance of the task itself.

 The Personality Variable